adityasam612/Task-Tracker/README.md

 For Registration:
 Since JSONPlaceholder doesn't actually store new users (it's a mock API), you can use any email and password combination

-Name: Your Name
+Name: Your Name,
-Email: test@example.com
+Email: test@example.com,
 Password: password123

 Here are all the existing test users in JSONPlaceholder you can try: